-Full disclosure, I work for an MSP marketing agency; this article isn’t about selling our inbound services to you.
+First of all – this article isn’t about selling our MSP marketing services to you.
 Feel free to use the content in this blog to help your MSP grow.

 I previously wrote this article on r/msp